 Retaliation Is Prohibited

-Reporting an Incident of Harassment, Discrimination, or Retaliation
+- Reporting an Incident of Harassment, Discrimination, or Retaliation

 The Foundation strongly urges the reporting of all perceived incidents of discrimination, harassment, or retaliation, regardless of the identity or position of the perceived offender.
-Individuals who believe they have experienced, or who are aware of, conduct that they believe is contrary to this policy, or who have any concerns about such matters, should bring these concerns to the attention of the Foundation's Vice President, General Counsel and Secretary (Michele S. Warman).
-If, for any reason, an individual believes that a complaint cannot or should not be raised through this channel, he or she should feel free to bring it to the attention of the Manager of Human Resources (Oscar De La Cruz).
+Individuals who believe they have experienced, or who are aware of, conduct that they believe is contrary to this policy, or who have any concerns about such matters, have a number of options for reporting those concerns:

 The availability of this complaint procedure does not preclude individuals who believe they are being subjected to harassing conduct from promptly advising the offender that his or her behavior is unwelcome and requesting that it be discontinued.

-Any reported allegations of harassment, discrimination, or retaliation will be investigated promptly.
+Any reported allegations of harassment, discrimination, or retaliation will be investigated thoroughly, impartially, and promptly.
 The investigation will be commenced as soon as possible under the circumstances.
-The investigation may include review of relevant documents, individual interviews with the parties involved and, where necessary, with individuals who may have observed the alleged conduct or may have other relevant knowledge.
+The investigation may include review of relevant documents, individual interviews with the parties involved and, where necessary, interviews with individuals who may have observed the alleged conduct or may have other relevant knowledge.
 While the investigation is ongoing, the Foundation may take interim action to address circumstances, as appropriate.
 Upon conclusion of the investigation, the individual(s) who reported and the individual(s) about whom the complaint was made will be notified of the conclusion of the investigation.

 Confidentiality will be maintained throughout the investigatory process to the extent consistent with adequate investigation and appropriate corrective action.
 All employees are expected to cooperate fully in such investigations.